-Reporting Acts of Academic Dishonesty

-All members of the MC community including faculty, staff and students must work together to protect the academic integrity of the institution.
-Together they share the responsibility for reporting acts of academic dishonesty.

-Procedures for Handling Acts of Academic Dishonesty

-If a student witnesses or learns of an apparent violation of the Academic Honesty Policy, he/she should report the incident to the appropriate faculty.
+Reporting Acts of Academic Dishonesty All members of the MC community including faculty, staff and students must work together to protect the academic integrity of the institution.
+Together they share the responsibility for reporting acts of academic dishonesty. П Procedures for Handling Acts of Academic Dishonesty If a student witnesses or learns of an apparent violation of the Academic Honesty Policy, he/she should report the incident to the appropriate faculty.
 The appropriate faculty member will then meet with the student or students implicated by the(se) witness(es).
 Alternately, a faculty member who believes he or she has detected academic dishonesty on his or her own will meet with the student or students in question to discuss the situation.
-In all cases, the following procedures will apply:

-- If the faculty member determines there is evidence of cheating, the faculty member will determine the Academic Penalty as it pertains to the course in question.
-The academic penalty includes but is not limited to a failing grade for the assignment and/ or a failing grade for the course are the most likely Academic Penalties. - The student's recourse for an Academic Penalty is to follow the Grade Appeal process. - The faculty member will then document the violation and the Academic Penalty on an Incident Report and forward a copy of this report to the appropriate academic dean. - The Associate Provost or appropriate Academic Dean will forward notification of the incident and course-level penalty to the Dean of Students. - The Dean of Student Services will meet with any of the principal parties necessary to determine whether further disciplinary action (over and above the Academic Penalty) is necessary.
+In all cases, the following procedures will apply: If the faculty member determines there is evidence of cheating, the faculty member will determine the Academic Penalty as it pertains to the course in question.
+The academic penalty includes but is not limited to a failing grade for the assignment and/ or a failing grade for the course are the most likely Academic Penalties.
+The student's recourse for an Academic Penalty is to follow the Grade Appeal process.
+The faculty member will then document the violation and the Academic Penalty on an Incident Report and forward a copy of this report to the appropriate academic dean.
+The Associate Provost or appropriate Academic Dean will forward notification of the incident and course-level penalty to the Dean of Students.
+The Dean of Student Services will meet with any of the principal parties necessary to determine whether further disciplinary action (over and above the Academic Penalty) is necessary.
 Such actions including but not limited to probation, suspension, or administrative withdrawal from an academic major may result.
 The imposition of further disciplinary action based on a violation of the Academic Honesty Policy is subject to the Due Process procedure set forth herein.
+Disciplinary Action Students shall assume responsibility for their own conduct.
+In keeping with the educational purposes of the College, disciplinary action, other than an action requiring dismissal, shall be intended to be developmental rather than punitive.
+Unless otherwise provided herein, a student violating the rules and regulations of the College may be subject to any of the following disciplinary actions depending on the nature and severity of the incident, the student's previous conduct record, the developmental needs of the student, the level of accountability and responsibility taken by the student, the interests of the community and those impacted by the conduct, any other aggravating, mitigating, or relevant factors.
+All disciplinary actions will be issued in writing.